University of Pennsylvania senior societies: Bell Senior Society

 The Bell Senior Society was founded in 2014.
 The organization brings together students involved with innovation and technology around Penn's campus.
 New members are selected by the previous class based on potential, and passion for technology and entrepreneurship.

 Kinoki Senior Society

-Kinoki was founded in the spring of 2014.
-This organization brings together students who are passionate about film and plan on pursuing careers in the entertainment industry.
+Kinoki Senior Society was founded in the spring of 2014.
+This organization brings together students who plan on pursuing careers in the film and entertainment industry.
+It has thirty student members, both film and non-film majors.